v-gilbert/quantumbenchmarkzoo/content/system-level-benchmark/randomized-benchmarking/eplg.md

 ## Assumptions
 - The equation that computes the disjoint layer fidelity $$LF_m$$ is only valid if there are no cross-talk errors.
 - The expression defining $$LF$$ represents a lower bound on the error rate and is only a good approximation if the error is low (see Appendix D of {% cite mckay2023benchmarking %}).
-- This protocol uses the same assumptions as the simultaneous RB protocol (for instance, it considers a Markovian noise).
+- This protocol uses the same assumptions as the <a>simultaneous RB protocol</a> (for instance, it considers a Markovian noise).

 ## Limitations
 - This protocol relies on simultaneous RB and possesses the same limitations.